-Loft interiors are so fun to work with, but they present some really intense design challenges.
+Loft spaces are so fun to work with, but they present some really intense design challenges.
 Here’s some things to consider when you’re decorating a loft.

 give you an added benefit of helping to establish faux walls or zones in your space.

-Loft living is so much more than masculine industrial spaces, and they are the perfect spaces to play with design styles, colors, and textures.
+Loft living is so much more than masculine industrial spaces.
+They are the perfect spaces to play with design styles, colors, and textures.
 So set those zones and layer in what makes you happy!

-You can also watch our Tuesdays at Two on this topic here:
+You can also watch our Tuesdays at Two on loft space design here: